 Why Does Cost Per Acquisition Matter?

 Cost per acquisition matters as a marketing metric because it helps companies to measure their return on investment (ROI).
-No matter how much revenue your business makes, measuring your advertising results will show whether your revenue is generated efficiently.
+No matter how much revenue your business makes, measuring your advertising results from a Google Ad, or Facebook Ad will show whether your revenue is generated efficiently.

 Using some simple data, a business owner can quickly determine an acceptable cost per acquisition by calculating the average order value (AOV) for each customer and the customer lifetime value (CLV).

 Whenever you are thinking of spending advertising dollars online, it’s crucial to track the results closely.
 Cost per acquisition is typically used in these paid marketing mediums:

 Pay Per Click (PPC)